CapibaraEngineer/InterstellarEngine/README.md

 when in doubt, match the code that's already there.

 ## Planned things
-1.Making the engine exist, IT RENDERS A TRIANGLE NOW!!!
-Yeah i know the shader are hard coded and that this is bad
+1.Making the engine exist, rotating suare thats everything

 2.adding build support to more systems